bparanj/crystal/programming/rails/runtime-tools.md

 3. **Creating the Chart**:
    - Use visualization tools or libraries to create a chart or graph from the profiling data.
 Tools like `gprof2dot` or online flame graph generators can convert profiling output into graphical representations.
-   - The chart typically represents methods as nodes and calls between methods as edges, with metrics like call frequency or execution time dictating the size or color of the nodes/edges.
+   - The chart  represents methods as nodes and calls between methods as edges, with metrics like call frequency or execution time dictating the size or color of the nodes/edges.

 4. **Interpreting the Chart**:
    - Use the chart to understand the program structure.
 Look for patterns, bottlenecks, and the flow of execution through different parts of the Rails application.